 The first subscription date for TALF loans was June 17, 2020, and the first loan closing date was June 25, 2020.
 Subsequent subscription dates (each a “loan subscription date”) occur approximately twice per month on dates announced by the New York Fed.
 The latest subscription date announced by the New York Fed is December 10, 2020 with a scheduled closing date of December 21, 2020.
 The initial benchmark rates are set by the New York Fed one business day prior to a loan subscription date.

-The following summarizes some of the key terms and conditions provided in the MLSA and program clarifications provided in the updated FAQs.
+The following summarizes some of the key terms and conditions of the MLSA, as amended, and program clarifications provided in the updated FAQs.
 For more information about the TALF program generally, see our previous client alerts here and here.
-You can view the full FAQs, including all updates, here, the MLSA here and the TALF Term Sheet here.
+You can view the full FAQs, including all updates, here, the MLSA, as amended, here and the TALF Term Sheet here.
 Additional documents and forms with respect to the TALF program are included on the New York Fed’s TALF website here.

 FAQs: Matters Relating To TALF Loans

 Many of the updated FAQs reflect terms and conditions outlined in the MLSA, while others provide guidance about how to apply those terms and conditions.
 Key additions to the FAQs in the recent updates include the following:

 Borrower and Collateral Restrictions